Lady Tremaine: Appearances

+Cinderella films

 Cinderella (1950)

 In the animated film, where she is voiced by Eleanor Audley, Lady Tremaine is introduced in the prologue of the film.
-Cinderella's father, a widower anxious for his daughter to have a mother figure, married Lady Tremaine, whom the narrator describes as "a woman of good family".
+Cinderella's father, a widower anxious for his daughter to have a mother figure, married Tremaine, whom the narrator describes as "a woman of good family".
 She was a widow herself, with two daughters from her first marriage.
-After an unspecified amount of time living happily together as a family, Cinderella's father tragically died and Lady Tremaine revealed her true colors.
+After an unspecified amount of time living happily together as a family, Cinderella's father tragically died and Tremaine revealed her true colors.
 She lets the chateau fall into disrepair while pampering her own selfishly spoiled daughters and forcing Cinderella to become a maid in her own home.
-Lady Tremaine allows Cinderella to attend the Royal Ball, on the condition that Cinderella finishes all her chores and finds a suitable dress.
-When Cinderella actually finishes her work and appears ready for the Ball in a suitable dress, Lady Tremaine mildly mentions the beads and sash that Jaq and Gus found after Anastasia and Drizella threw them out.
+Tremaine allows Cinderella to attend the Royal Ball, on the condition that Cinderella finishes all her chores and finds a suitable dress.
+When Cinderella actually finishes her work and appears ready for the Ball in a suitable dress, Tremaine mildly mentions the beads and sash that Jaq and Gus found after Anastasia and Drizella threw them out.
 Enraged, her daughters cruelly tear apart Cinderella's dress, leaving her unable to attend the ball.
-When Cinderella, with the help of a Fairy Godmother, nevertheless attends the ball, her stepfamily does not recognize her, but Lady Tremaine notes a familiarity about her appearance as she dances with Prince Charming.
+When Cinderella, with the help of a Fairy Godmother, nevertheless attends the ball, her stepfamily does not recognize her, but Tremaine notes a familiarity about her appearance as she dances with Prince Charming.